Ayurvedic Nutrition

 Category: Blood purifier / Skin support

 Neem is one of the most potent cooling and bitter herbs in Ayurveda.
-It is used extensively for skin concerns and is considered a powerful blood-purifying herb.
+Used widely for skin concerns.
+Considered a powerful blood-purifying herb.

-Body type guide: Most beneficial for Pitta and Kapha types due to its cooling, drying, and bitter qualities.
-Vata types should generally avoid Neem or use only small amounts, as its cold, dry, and light qualities can aggravate Vata.
+Body type guide: Most beneficial for Pitta and Kapha types due to its cooling, drying, bitter qualities.
+Vata types should generally avoid Neem or use small amounts.
+Its cold, dry, light qualities aggravate Vata.

-Traditional uses: May support skin health, healthy blood, oral hygiene, and immune function.
+Traditional uses: May support skin health, healthy blood, oral hygiene, immune function.

 10. Amalaki / Amla (Phyllanthus emblica)